missionpinball/mpf-docs/hardware/fast/drivers.rst

 and instructions in the :doc:`/mechs/coils/index` docs.

-However there are a few things to know and some additional options you get with FAST hardware that is discussed here.
+However there are a few things to know and some additional options you get with FAST hardware that are discussed here.

 number:
 -------